axambo/CV/Statements/Xambo.TeachingStatement.md

 ## My teaching experience

-I have six years of teaching experience (1999-2005), including (1) graduate and undergraduate courses of audio, video, motion graphics, and crossmedia in two universities (Universitat Politècnica de Catalunya, and Universitat de Vic) and an art institute of animation and multimedia (Media Art Institute Fak d’Art); (2) professional courses of audio and multimedia software in an IT training company (Crea Formación); and (3) preschool & primary school courses of crossmedia in three schools (Escola Magòria, Escola Costa i Llobera, and Escola Glòries) for a research project, in which I was the PI.
+I have six years of teaching experience (1999-2005), including (1) graduate and undergraduate courses of audio, video, motion graphics, and crossmedia in two universities (Universitat Politècnica de Catalunya and Universitat de Vic) and an art institute of animation and multimedia (Media Art Institute Fak d’Art); (2) professional courses of audio and multimedia software in an IT training company (Crea Formación); and (3) preschool & primary school courses of crossmedia in three schools (Escola Magòria, Escola Costa i Llobera, and Escola Glòries) for a research project, in which I was the PI.

 My teaching style has been practice based and project studio based, determined by (1) the type of content, and (2) the notion of learning by solving real-world problems driven by personal interests.
 So far, my software-based classes have been practical and taught to students working with their computers.
 My lecture-based classes have been connected to the students projects, so a period of time in class was allocated for one-to-one discussions on the projects.